stephenlb/geohash-chat-by-proximity/README.md

 ![Acquired Latitude Longitude Chat Proximity Group][5]

+## Multiplexing 9 Boxes

+You will calculate the surrounding squares to extend the taper and radius in a way that provides more accuracy.
+This will remove the "fencing" effect.

 ## Geo Hashing with PubNub Conclusion

 That's it!
 You simply reduce the resolution of a geo coordinate and use that as a channel name on PubNub.
 Also check out the browser's `navigator.geolocation.getCurrentPosition(...)` method to acquire lat/long in a chrome/firefox/ie/opera/mobile/safari browser.